Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA2 Notes.md

 When an IP address for a particular hostname is obtained from a <mark style="background: #FF5582A6;">name service</mark>, the hostname is said to be <mark style="background: #FF5582A6;">resolved</mark>.

 <mark style="background: #FF5582A6;">Two primary name service sources are:</mark>
 - The <mark style="background: #FF5582A6;">Domain Name System (DNS)</mark>.
-This is a distributed name service requiring the use of the DNS protocol. and,
+This is a distributed name service requiring the use of the DNS protocol and
 - Local configuration databases which are operating-system specific.

 Fortunately from a programming perspective the details of the name service are hidden: We only need to know how to ask for a name to be <mark style="background: #FF5582A6;">resolved</mark>.